Scanning requests for course reserves

 Submit your request through the Libraries Scan and Deliver service.

-- Find the item you want in Barton and then click “Request digital copy”.
+- Find the item you want in Search Our Collections and then click “Request digital copy”.

 - If an electronic version is available, you will be brought to a page with a brief description of and link to the resource.